TempusOwl/dok-test/content/en/learn/bdsm-community-explained/index.md

 ---
-title: "What Is BDSM?
-An In-Depth Beginners Guide"
+title: "What Is The BDSM Community?"
 description: "Learn about how BDSM is not just a tag, but its a community with tons of great people.
 Learn how to navigate the hidden world of BDSM"
 lead: "Learn about how BDSM is not just a tag, but its a community with tons of great people.
 Learn how to navigate the hidden world of BDSM"
 date: 2020-11-30T14:28:08+01:00